Buddhism

 of rituals with magical weapons of war, pain, etc. (like cleavers, skull-cups,

-daggers, axes, hooks, etc.) and (c) the ideological propagation of dangerous
+daggers, axes, hooks, etc.) and (c) the public propagation of dangerous

 warrior-myths like Shambhala, part of the Kâlachakra Tantra.